msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 ![New Program Requisition](/docs/programs/images/add_program_requisition.png)

-Here, you can select the:
+From the `Program` tab, you can create a Program Requisition by selecting the:

 - Program
 - Customer
 - Order Type
 - Period

-Only when you have selected all of the above, can you click `Create` and continue.
+Only when you have selected all of the above, can you click `Create`.

+You will now be redirected to the Requisition detail page.
+The lines will be pre-populated with the items from the program; this means that you cannot add items manually to the Requisition.

 ![Program Requisition Detail
 View](/docs/programs/images/program_requisition_detail_view.gif)

 The line edit page will also contain the extra columns as well:

-![Program Requisition Line
-Edit](/docs/programs/images/program_requisition_line_edit.png)

 | Column                    | Description                                                                                               |
 | :------------------------ | :-------------------------------------------------------------------------------------------------------- |